redhat-developer/lsp4ij/docs/dap/user-defined-dap/julia.md

 ## Set Breakpoint

 After applying the run configuration, you should set a breakpoint to files which matches file mappings.
-Set a breakpoint in the `test.js` file:
+Set a breakpoint in the `test.jl` file:

 ![Set Breakpoint](../images/julia/set_breakpoint.png)